Top 25 Things to do in Malaysia

 Walk into the Jonkers’s Night Market

-Well this is a special corner in the already explained Chinatown, but it does deserve a separate introduction.
-When this street came into existence, it used to only sell antiques, though those items of it greatly made it famous.
+Well this is a special corner in Chinatown, therefore it does deserve a separate introduction.
+Previously the street only had shops selling antiques, though those items of it greatly made it famous.
 With the passage of time, the street has turned into a hub for clothes, crafts, eateries and numerous restaurants.
 To catch the best of the Jonker’s, visit its night market on Fridays and Saturdays, when it gets bustled with food hawkers, trinket sellers and even fortune tellers.

 Historic Melaka City